triasha72/Surrogate-model-learning/READMe.md

 The idea behind all of this: engineering simulations are expensive.
 A single CFD run can take hours.
-Surrogate models let you run a handful of those simulations, fit a cheap mathematical approximation, and then use that approximation for everything else — optimization, uncertainty analysis, design exploration.
+Surrogate models lets us run a handful of those simulations, fit a cheap mathematical approximation, and then use that approximation for everything else — optimization, uncertainty analysis, design exploration.
 This repo is me figuring out how to